axew3/phpBB-image-attachments-rotation/w3all/imageattachrotation/README.md

 Set ACP option "Recompile stale style components" to yes

-May clean cache into ACP (not sure if this is really needed)

 Enable the Attachments images rotation extension

 Test things may doing a test post